 Therefore, membership in the church isn’t like membership at a country club or at Sam’s Club.
 It’s not something where you say, “What do I get for signing up?”

 Membership in a church is becoming part of a community, being part of the body of Christ.
 In becoming a member, you state that you share the same faith and confession of the triune God and Jesus Christ as our Lord and Savior.
 You recognize an accountability to the Lord and to your brothers and sisters in Christ to live in accord with God’s revealed word.
 You share the joys and struggles, the hopes and fears of your fellow members.
 And as a member, you pledge to be an active part of God’s work in this church through worship and service.

-This class is for those who would like to learn more about Christianity and the teachings of the Lutheran Church.
+The adult information class is held periodically throughout the year as requested.
+The class is for those who would like to learn more about Christianity and the teachings of the Lutheran Church.
 It may be taken with a view toward becoming members of St. John’s—although there is no requirement or pressure to do so.
 The class is called I Have Good News for You and covers the basics of the faith.
-The class is taught by Pastor Fritsch in an informal style with plenty of opportunity to ask questions, but other than introductions, no one is called upon to speak—and there are no quizzes or memory work assignments, either.
+The class is taught in an informal style with plenty of opportunity to ask questions, but other than introductions, no one is called upon to speak—and there are no quizzes or memory work assignments, either.
 The course is designed to be comfortable for all who attend.
 Current members who would like to take the class as a refresher are also welcome.
-If you are interested, please use the form to the right or call the office and register with Pastor Fritsch.
-The course will probably meet eight times.
+If you are interested, please use the form to the right or call the office.
+The course usually meets about eight times for an hour to an hour and a half.